 Washington State History: Third-graders expand their horizons from the focus on Seattle history in second grade, by going back to an earlier time when Washington State was not yet a part of the United States.
 The goal is for the students to understand the way in which the Pacific Northwest evolved and became a part of our country.
 The course begins with the European explorers of the Pacific Coast in the 18th century, proceeds through the overland expedition of Lewis and Clark, continues to the trading forts and fur companies, and culminates in statehood in 1889.
 As they learn these early stories, students use and make maps, re-enact stories, write journals, think about their own family origins, and complete simple art projects to enhance their understanding.

 Washington State Geography: Fourth-graders apply map skills to the study of Washington’s geography.
-Key, scale, symbols, compass rose, map grids, latitude, and longitude are investigated while studying topographical, political, and special interest maps.
-Students learn about Washington’s regions, landforms, rivers, climate, and economics.
+Students learn about Washington’s regions, land-forms, rivers, climate, and economics.

 US History: History is presented as a series of rich and interesting stories about the people and events that shaped our country.
-Using a story and journal approach, the fourth-graders investigate the early days of our country, from the land’s earliest inhabitants, to European exploration and colonization, to independence and the formation of our nation.
+T-he fourth-graders investigate the early days of our country, from the land’s earliest inhabitants, to European exploration and colonization, to independence and the formation of our nation.
 All of this culminates in the presentation of a play based on some aspect of the American Revolution.

 U.S. History: The program continues the fourth-grade timeline, starting with the U.S. Constitution.
 We study major events and concepts chronologically, exploring various perspectives and emotional responses through readers theater, poetry, historical fiction, documentaries, letters, memoirs, simulations, art, and more.